extragoodlabs/security-workshop/README.md

 deployment "jumpwire" successfully rolled out
 ```

-The [configuration](kubernetes/jumpwire.yaml) for JumpWire specifies a couple of interesting things to do with our data.
+Take a look at the [configuration](kubernetes/jumpwire.yaml) for JumpWire.
+It specifies a couple of interesting things to do with our data.
 We assign labels to some fields in the `users` tables:

 ``` yaml
 credit_card: pci